VKCOM/vk-mini-apps-api/docs/classes/vkminiappapi.md

 ▸ **allowCommunityMessages**(`communityId`: number, `key?`: undefined | string): *Promise‹void›*

-Asks user for permission to send messages from a the community
+Asks user for permission to send messages from a community

 **Parameters:**